 I was walking up the steep path that led away from the beach.
-Deep in thought, I hardly noticed the woman walking towards me.
-As they got closer, I suddenly noticed the face of her dog.
+Deep in thought, I hardly noticed the woman walking toward me.
+As she got closer, I suddenly noticed the face of her dog.

 And then it struck me.

-It’s hard to forget a face like that.
-His forehead furrowed slightly as he held his alert eyes wide open.
-His dark nose sniffed eagerly at everything they passed.
-And his mouth was wrinkled into a smile that radiated pure, unrestrained happiness!
+His mouth was wrinkled into a smile that radiated pure, unrestrained happiness.
 Yes, the dog was smiling.
-And if you’ve seen a lab like this, you’ll know that it’s a real, unmistakable smile.
+And if you’ve seen a Lab like this, you’ll know that it was a real, unmistakable smile.

-For some reason, most of the labradors I have seen have smiled.
+For some reason, most of the Labradors I know are inclined to smile.
 It may be something unique to the breed, which has a highly affable reputation.
-It may also have to do with the nature of the species, known as “man’s best friend”.
-It’s their capacity for joy that impresses me most.
+It may also have to do with the nature of the species, known as “man’s best friend.”

-So, I started to think about their neurobiology, and the gift they have which may be the reason for this joyful disposition.
+So, I started to think about their neurobiology, and the gift they have that may be the reason for this joyful disposition.

-Dogs are early mammals.
-They precede us human beings on the evolutionary timeline.
+Dogs are early mammals; they precede us human beings on the evolutionary timeline.
 Before them, the earth’s creatures had very simple brains that were designed for survival.
-The reptilian brain was fueled by fear.
-The owner specialized in fight and flight reactions.
+The reptilian brain was fueled by fear, and its owner specialized in fight-and-flight reactions.
 Not very friendly!

 Mother Nature then added the emotional brain.
-Dogs, along with dolphins and horses, for example were gifted with an emotional brain that overrides their primitive reptilian brains under most circumstances.
+Dogs, along with dolphins and horses and other mammals, were gifted with an emotional brain to override their primitive reptilian brains under most circumstances.
 The emotional brain closes the social gap between individuals, helping them to nurture their young and collaborate with other adults, unlike the snakes and lizards of the world.

-So, this beautiful lab was overflowing with social instincts and expressed them readily in his facial expression.
+So, this beautiful Lab was overflowing with social instincts and displayed them readily in his facial expression.

-It was my next realization that was really powerful.
-I was struck by how different this dog’s life was to the life of an average human being.
-Few of us run around grinning from ear to ear.
-Why?
+My next realization was even more powerful.
+I was struck by how different this dog’s life was than the life of an average human being.
+Few of us run around grinning from ear to ear all day.

-Well, in her wisdom again, Mother Nature gifted us humans with yet another mental power.
+Well, again in her wisdom, Mother Nature gifted us humans with yet another mental power.
 She added thought and reason to our lives.
 Our enormous cognitive power differentiates us from all other living species.
-Early mammals have a thin rim of gray matter in their brains, which helps them to be smart.
-But it’s nothing like the thick, spongy layer of cortex we have in our impressive control centers.
+Early mammals, like dogs, have a thin rim of gray matter in their brains, which help them to be smart, but it’s nothing like the thick, spongy layer of gray matter that we have in our impressive human brains.

-Because so often, we’re our own best enemies.
-All too often, we are the ones who impose boundaries, seed doubts and fears, and sabotage our own plans.
-Our powers of thought and imagination are powerful assets when deployed with positivity; but we are highly vulnerable to self-doubt.
+We are the ones who impose boundaries, seed doubts and fears, and sabotage our own plans.
+Our powers of thought and imagination are powerful assets when deployed with positivity, but we are highly vulnerable to self-doubt.

 So, why are dogs so happy?
-Because they have enough new brain to get away from the cold life of a lizard, but not enough to get trapped in self-destructive ideation.
-What a gift.
-It brings new meaning to the old phrase “it’s a dog’s life”!
+Because they have enough advanced brain to get away from the cold life of a lizard but not enough to get trapped in self-destructive ideation.

 First, remember to smile.
-It’s a powerful tool that drives your own health and happiness, and spreads positive contagion into the lives of others.
+It’s a powerful tool that drives your own health and happiness and spreads positivity into the lives of others.